| |

 |

-Testimonials from Sue's Clients
+from Sue's Clients

-If you are one of
+If you are one of my clients

 Please email me on sue@sitdogtraining.co.uk

-or write me a letter enclosing
+Write me a letter enclosing

 photos, these will be scanned and then returned to you.